-Chapter 2 (of Presidential Ordinance 001/2012) The Revenue Division from the Sales of Wood Exploited in the Production Forest Areas

-Article 4: The Division of Revenue Gained from the Sales of Wood Exploited in the Production Forest Areas

-The revenue gained from the sales of wood exploited in the production forest areas has to be divided into two parts as follows:

-- 1. Part 1: Seventy percent (70%) of the total revenue as the state budgetary revenue; - 2.
-Part 2: Thirty percent (30%) of the total revenue as the budget to support the forestry management, protection-conservation, and development activities, primarily the production forests, and the funds for the development of villages or the village groups bordered with the production forests.

-Article 5: The Division of the Part 2 of the Total Revenue (the 30%)

-In order to be used into various purposes, the second part of the total revenue has to be segregated into 4 portions as follows:

-- 1. First portion: Twenty (20%) percent as the trust funds for developing the forests and the forestry resources: - 2.
-Second portion: Twenty (20%) percent as the trust funds for developing the production forest throughout the nation - 3.
-Third portion: Twenty (20%) percent as the trust funds for developing the exploited production forests. - 4.
-Fourth portion: Forty (40%) percent as the trust funds for developing the villages or village groups that are the agreement partners in the management of the production forests.
+Chapter 2 ( of Presidential Ordinance 001/2012 ) The Revenue Division from the Sales of Wood Exploited in the Production Forest Areas Article 4: The Division of f Revenue Gained from the Sales of Wood Exploited in the Production Forest Areas The revenue gained from the sales of wood exploited in the production forest areas has to be divided into two parts as follows: 1.
+Part 1: Seventy v percent (70%) of the total revenue as the state budgetary revenue; management, p management, protection-conservation, and development activities, primarily the production forests, and the funds for the development of villages or the village groups bordered with the production Article 5: The Division of the Part 2 of the Total Revenue (the 30%) In order to be used portions as follows: into various purposes, the second part of the total revenue has to be segregated into 4 1.
+First portion: Twenty (20%) percent as the trust funds for developing the forests and the forestry resources; 2.
+Second portion Twenty (20%) percent as the trust funds for developing the production forest throughout the nation 3.
+Third portion: 4.
+Fourth portion Forty (40%) percent as the trust funds for developing the villages or village groups that are the agreement partners in the management of the production forests.